hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Total Chats received**

     All ongoing chats that started in the chosen time duration.
-This includes chats in waiting, queued as well the completed chats.
-The total of all chats in the selected time from the time-date picker.
+This includes chats in waiting, queued chats as well as completed chats.
+The total of all chats in the selected time duration from the time-date picker.

 2. **Completed by agents**

     If chat disposition exists for a chat that means this conversation was marked complete via the agent.
-Total count of chats which were completed by agents in this particular team will be shown here.
+Total count of chats which were completed by agents in a particular team will be shown here.

+> Note that this completed metric count is available starting from 24 March 2020 only.

 3. **Abandoned by user**

-    For all conversations with claim_name not “gogo“ and user_message_count = 0 that means all chats wherein user gets an agent assigned but the user drops-off before sending a message would be counted as an abandoned chat.
+    This metric counts all conversations which transfer from an Haptik bot to a human agent and the user_message_count = 0 after the human agent is assigned.
+That means all chats wherein user gets an agent assigned but the user drops-off before sending a message would be counted as an abandoned chat.

-> Consider another scenario when in Conversation A - User chats with Agent 1 and Agent 1 logs out after replying back to user’s query.
-In the same Conversation A, user comes back and sends a message, now say this chat goes to Agent 2 and the user doesn’t return.
-Now, if the chat goes to complete state, we consider this chat as abandoned for Agent 2.
+> Edge case scenario - Consider another scenario when in conversation A, user chats with agent 1 and this agent 1 logs out after replying back to user’s query.
+In the same conversation A, user comes back and sends a message, now say this chat goes to agent 2 and the user doesn’t return.
+Now, if the chat goes to the complete state, we consider this chat as abandoned for agent 2.

 4. **Delayed**

-    This metric gets us a count of all instances where the `first_agent_response_time` is greater than 'Delay Time value' as setup from the Team settings i.e. the delay message time value.
+    This metric gets us a count of all instances where the `First_agent_response_time` is greater than `Delay Time` value as setup from the Team settings section.

 ## Overview